Oluwaniyii/teledeus-stockon/README.md

 The **username** points to the username of authorised user
 <br>
-The **valid** index tesll if the token is still valid
+The **valid** index tells if the token is still valid.
 <br>
-either the **is_expired** or *revoked* will be true if the valid is false
+either the **is_expired** or *revoked* will be true if valid is false.
 <br>

  ### New Client Credentials

-If your client credentials has been exposed or feel like your client credentails is no longer secure, you can request for a new credentials, but this will cost your app to request authorization again.
+If your client credentials has been exposed or feel like your credentials are no longer secure, you can request for a new credentials, but this will cost your app to request authorization again.

 ##### Requesting new credentials